Hacklor/PubQuiz/Concourse/README.md

 login and get authenticated with fly

-fly -t main -c http://localhost:8080 click on the given link
+fly -t main -c http://localhost:8080 click on the given link for token authenticaation

 now all set up